KenthJohan/ouster_clib/README.md

-# Non official Ouster SDK
+# Ouster Non Official SDK
-This library is a API for Ouster LiDARS.<br>
+Simplistic small C library for Ouster LiDAR sensors.<br>
-The official SDK API can be found at https://github.com/ouster-lidar/ouster_example.
+The official SDK can be found at https://github.com/ouster-lidar/ouster_example.
 <br><br>
-This **ouster_clib** is meant to be simplistic and use zero dependencies.
+The `ouster_clib` is meant to be simplistic and use zero dependencies.
+Easy to debug, modify and extend.
-The examples that uses this library will have dependencies like OpenCV.
+`libcurl` is currently used to get meta data but its not required to receive LiDAR frames.

 ## Examples
-* Minimal example
+* Minimal example<br>
+This example receive frames from sensor.
-* OpenCV example
+* OpenCV example<br>
+This example receive frames from sensor and converts `ouster_mat_t` to `cv::Mat` and then draws it on screen.

 ## Features
 * C++ compatable